November 17-19, 2026

 COGNITIVE & EMOTIONAL HEALTHProfiles of existing programs, communication methods and activities or social groups that support the cognitive/intellectual and emotional dimensions of wellness.
 Identify the level of cognitive ability most appropriate for participants.
 Motivation and behavior change topics may fall within this category.

-DIVERSITY, EQUITY, INCLUSIONExamples of programs or individual actions that aim to eliminate conscious or unconscious bias about people of different ages, ethnic or religious backgrounds, gender, gender identity, disability, education and other categories.
-Includes value of a diverse and equitable culture.
+CULTUREExamples of programs or individual actions that aim to eliminate conscious or unconscious bias about people of different ages, ethnic or religious backgrounds, gender, gender identity, disability, education and other categories.
+Includes value of a diverse and equitable culture

 LEADERSHIP & MANAGEMENTTopics include business and department management (assessment, planning, budget, delivery), partnerships, and leadership of staff and of the organization’s wellness culture.
-Based on the ICAA Competencies for Wellness Leaders available at this link.
+Based on the ICAA Competencies for Wellness Leaders available here.

 NUTRITION FOR OLDER ADULTSNutrient needs as adults progress along the aging continuum; techniques and programs that promote healthy eating, collaborations between chefs, dietitians and wellness program leaders.
 Meal planning; demonstrations of meal preparation, garden-to-table profiles and healthy food choices fit here.